Chapter 1 : Attack

 He had done it before.

-Alastor had chosen this house over the other possibilities he had examined for several reasons (One did not simply chose a house based on looks, he had thought back then, remembering all of the circumstances in which a fight would have been easier if only a wall had not been built where it was, or if it had occurred in a better location), and he suspected that all of those reasons would come into play during the fight that was sure to arise.
+Alastor had chosen this house over the other possibilities he had examined for several reasons (One did not simply chose a house based on looks, he had thought back then, remembering all of the circumstances in which a fight would have been easier if only a wall had not been built where it was, or if they had had cement paths instead of mud ones), and he suspected that all of those reasons would come into play during the fight that was sure to arise.

 To everyone who saw his house from the outside, it appeared as though there was only one door, only one way to enter and exit the house.
+A front door, easy to mark and to manage.
 Only one place to escape from, unless he wanted to blast a hole in his wall (which he would do, if the situation called for it.
 The house was worth less than his life).

 Only Alastor was aware that there was a second door, the back door, hidden at the rear of the house.
 It was covered with ivy that he had cultivated to grow over the entire back wall, along with a good portion of the side walls.
 The vines of the ivy twined thickly over each other, adding layers until it was impossible to discern the shape of the door from view.
 He had loosened the strands of ivy around a few of his windows, including the one in his bedroom, so that he wasn’t completely blind to the outdoors.

-On the inside there was none of the foolish maze-like nonsense that some people liked to use in their homes.
+On the inside there was none of the foolish maze-like nonsense that some people liked to use in their homes, where there were several entrances to each room and one could never be quite sure where a person would enter.
 Instead, his rooms flowed smoothly from one to the next, with only one entrance and one exit to each.
-There were no ways to loop around to a room – with the exception of the closet and the bathroom, the house was one continuous path.
+There were no ways to loop around to a room – with the exception of the closet and the bathroom, the house was one continuous path of rooms.
 Alastor had liked this when he had walked through it for it prevented intruders from being able to sneak around him.
 As he walked through the house he would only have to worry about the room immediately in front of him, for there was no possible way for the intruder to sneak around behind him.

 Any method they chose of moving to a room behind him would cause a sound, something that Alastor would surely hear and thus be ready for their arrival.